1. Admission to the University

 2. Vocal Audition Request Process

-Prospective students of the Hayes School of Music who would like to study voice in any degree program (including Music Education, Music Industry Studies, Music Therapy, Music Performance, Music Theory and Composition, or Sacred Music) at the Hayes School of Music must fill out a Vocal Audition Request Form.
+Prospective students of the Hayes School of Music who would like to study voice in any degree program (including Music Education, Music Industry Studies, Music Therapy, Music Performance, Music Theory and Composition, or Sacred Music) at the Hayes School of Music must fill out an Audition Request Form.
+For your audition, choose two selections from this downloadable repertoire list (PDF, 105 KB).

 On-campus auditions will be held on the following days: